faisal-jar/mse436finalproject/README.md

 # Chart Compass, an IDSS for release single strategy

-**Course:** MSE 436: Decision Support Systems **Stakeholder:** an Artists and Repertoire team / marketing lead at a record label **Decision:** *how much promotional budget to commit behind a candidate single, and through which channels, before it is released.*
+MSE 436: Decision Support Systems - Final Project

+**Decision Supported:** how much promotional budget to commit behind a candidate single, and through which channels, before it is released.

 Chart Compass predicts a track's likely Billboard chart tier from its audio profile and the artist's track record, then converts that prediction into an **adjustable release decision**: a recommended budget, a channel split, and the expected value of committing that spend.

 ---